 3. Sharing Your Booking Link

-Your public booking page is at app.podcal.eu/book/your-slug.
+Your public booking page is at your-slug.podcal.eu (e.g., jason.podcal.eu).
 Share this link via email, Slack, LinkedIn, or anywhere.
 Visitors don't need a Solid Pod or account — they just pick a time and fill in their details.

 What visitors see